Specific social phobia

 The most common specific social phobia are glossophobia (the fear of public speaking) and stage fright (the fear of performance).
-Others include fears of intimacy or sexual encounters, using public restrooms (paruresis), attending social gatherings, and dealing with authority figures.
+Others include fears of intimacy or sexual encounters, using public restrooms (paruresis), attending social gatherings, using telephones, and dealing with authority figures.

 Specific social phobia may be classified into performance fears and interaction fears, i.e., fears of acting in a social setting and interacting with other people, respectively.
 The cause of social phobia is not definite.

 Symptoms of social phobia can occur in late adolescence when youths highly value the impressions they give off to their peers.
 Clinical experience of the prognosis of social phobia shows that it can prolong for many years but that it improves by mid life.

 Treatment

 Treatment of social phobia usually involves psychotherapy, medication, or both.

 Psychotherapy

 Cognitive behavioral therapy (CBT) is commonly used to treat social phobia.
-The type of psychotherapy that is used often for the treatment of social phobia is cognitive-behavioral therapy (CBT).
 CBT uses various techniques in order to improve the individual (diagnosed with social phobia), ways of thinking, behaving and coping in social situations that lead the individual to distress.
 CBT aims to make improvement in the individual's distress, fear, and anxiety through a social focus and environment.
 CBT is typically done through individual sessions, but group sessions have been completed through CBT.